thesougata/SQL-Sales-Analysis-Project/README.md

 # 📊 SQL Sales Analysis Project

-A beginner-level SQL project to analyze sales data using structured queries and relational database design.
+A SQL project to analyze sales data using structured queries and relational database design.

 This project helped me strengthen my understanding of SQL through real-world business questions, data modeling, and query writing.
 It is designed for learners like me who want to practice working with sales data and uncover business insights using SQL.